Vyral/base-template/_posts/2018-11-12-3-reasons-why-nobody-is-buying-your-home.md

 **3. Marketing.** Many expect this to be the first thing an agent focuses on, but instead, it’s often the last (if at all).
 Marketing is important because it’s the story we tell about your home to the general public. **The average real estate agent spends a mere $400 on marketing each month.** At the Scott Himelstein Group, we spend around $3,000 per month to make sure your homes are pushed to the top online.
 Ask your agent, “How much do you spend on marketing monthly?”
 Make them go a step further and prove their claim.

-A home sale is like baking a cookie: You need all the ingredients or else it’ll turn out bad.
+A home sale is like baking a cookie: you need all the ingredients or else it’ll turn out bad.
 If you have any questions or would like more information, feel free to reach out to us.
 We look forward to hearing from you.